Almost optimum $\ell$-covering of $\mathbb{Z}_n$: Preliminaries

-Set cover problem has some well-known bounds relating the size of a set cover and the frequency of element covered\cite{Lovas.1975,Stein.1974}. \begin{theorem}[\cite{Lovas.1975,Stein.1974}] Let there be a collection of $t$ sets each with size at most $a$, and each element of the universe is covered by at least $b$ of the sets, then there exists a subcollection of $O(\frac{t}{b}\log a)$ sets that covers the universe. \end{theorem}
+There are well-known bounds relating the size of a set cover to the frequency of each element in the cover.

+\begin{theorem}[\cite{Lovas.1975,Stein.1974}] Let there be a collection of $t$ sets each with size at most $a$, and each element of the universe is covered by at least $b$ of the sets, then there exists a subcollection of $O(\frac{t}{b}\log a)$ sets that covers the universe. \end{theorem}

-The above theorem is the main combinatorial tool for bounding the size of a set cover.
-To obtain a cover of the specified size, the greedy algorithm is sufficient.
+The above theorem serves as our primary combinatorial tool for bounding the size of a set cover.
+To achieve a cover of the desired size, we find the greedy algorithm to be sufficient.
+It is worth noting that the group covering theorem for finite groups, as presented in \cite{Bollobas2011}, is a direct application of this principle.